 I was requested to walk in the processional with the Police Dept., the Fire Dept., and the city and state officials – all the ministers were involved.

-On 11 September 2002, the Wayzata Community Church’s sanctuary was shoulder to shoulder on the pews and standing room was occupied.
+On 11 September 2002, the Wayzata Community Church’s sanctuary was shoulder-to-shoulder seated on the pews and standing.

 I created 3000 ribbons that appeared as wing-breaths in the days and weeks following 9/11.
 Nine steps was the”mantra”- the steps to create each ribbon- like the prayers in the Kaddish to commend the spirit to Heaven.
 Nine is a number that has symbolic resonance as well.

-I created ribbons every night at the Dakota Jazz Club for fire departments, hospital ERs, bereft families, Minnesota Orchestra musicians and conductor, etc.
+I created ribbons every night at the Dakota Jazz Club with my beloved friend Jane Matteson for fire departments, hospital ERs, bereft families, Minnesota Orchestra musicians and conductor, etc.

 My first ‘actions’ were initiated at the South YMCA where I was a water fitness and weight training instructor.
 I set up a table for families at the South YMCA – and each person created one step of the nine steps and, once completed passed it to the person sitting next to them – until completion.
 The ‘actions’ were soothing and transformed fear into a productive gesture.
 Families, extended families, participated: a positive action to quiet overwhelming fear ans helplessness.
 Community actions binds the wounds – together as one, not alone.